tjmike/log_aggregator/README.md

       1) ```nohup ./src/test/logGen > LogSource/log1.log &```
       2) ```nohup ./src/test/logGen > LogSource/log2.log &```
       3) ```nohup ./src/test/logGen > LogSource/log3.log &```
+10) Sanity check the logs.

-10) ```./src/test/logCheck```
+    ```./src/test/logCheck```

-    This script can be used to monitor the logs.
+    This script can be used as a simple check for the logs.
 The LogGen script emits a counter for each line.
+    This script does a wc -l on the log file and also checks the last count.
+If they are the same then all
+    is well.
+There's an outside chance that the file changes between the wc and tail.
+If there is a
+    discrepancy and then it recovers we can assume all is well.
+The script won't behave will if multiple session are
+    present in the log file either.

-    Here's an example of the first two lines:
+    Here's an example output:
     ```
+    log1.log WC=3964 LAST=3964 DELTA=0
+    log2.log WC=2492 LAST=2492 DELTA=0
+    log3.log WC=1473 LAST=1473 DELTA=0
+    ```
+    This is telling us that log 1 has 3964 lines and the last index read is also 3964.
+The DELTA is just the difference
+    between WC and LAST.

+    Here's an example of the first two lines of the log file:
+    ```
     Monday October 28, 2019 23:00:16.124950000 Hello, World!
 1
     Monday October 28, 2019 23:00:16.133206000 Hello, World!
 2
     ```
-    This script does a wc -l on the log file and also checks the last count.
-If they are the same then all is well.
-There's an outside chance that the file changes between the wc and tail.
-If there is a discrepancy and then it recovers we can assume all is well.

 11) Check the backpressure setting: